bolducke/bolducke.github.io/_projects/phy3075_numerical_modelling.md

 ## nu-Bootis Orbital Parametrization

-The goal of this project was to improve the convergence of our genetic algorithms to find the best parameters that fit observed data given kepler formula.
+The goal of this project was to improve the convergence of our genetic algorithms to find the best parameters that fit observed data given Kepler formula.

-My main strategy was not to discard the worst directly, but to keep some of them based on a gaussian distribution.
+My main strategy was not to discard the worst directly but to keep some of them based on a Gaussian distribution.

 <div class="row-sm mt-3 mt-md-0 pb-2">
         <center>